How should I set up my elementary class in Kiddom?

 One Class, Many Subjects

-- If you want to isolate by content area, you can still generate standards-specific reports
+In order to isolate by content area, you can still generate standards-specific reports, which allow you to filter standards by subject.

 Distinct Classes for Separate Subjects

-- It’s simple to copy a class to keep some settings across all of your classes, like rosters, rubrics, social emotional learning standards, or speaking and listening skills.
-You can change the settings you want after you have a copy.
+With Kiddom, it’s simple to copy a class to maintain certain settings across all of your classes, such as rosters, rubrics, social-emotional learning standards, or speaking and listening skills.
+You can then adjust the settings as needed after making a copy.

 Project-based or Interdisciplinary Classes